Larry Heinemann: Writer

 Paco's Story relates the postwar experiences of its protagonist, haunted by the ghosts of his dead comrades who provide the novel's distinctive narrative voice.
 (Ghost stories are common in both American and Vietnamese literature about the war.)

 The story deals with the seemingly contradictory and morally ambiguous role of the soldier as both victimizer and victim.
-The Women's Publishing House, Nha Xuat Phu Nu of Hanoi, published Paco's Story in December 2010, translated by Pham Anh Tuan, with an introduction by celebrated Vietnamese novelist Bao Ninh.
-It is the first American-written war novel published in Vietnam.
+Nhà xuất bản Phụ nữ (Women's Publishing House) of Hanoi published Paco's Story in December 2010, translated by Phạm Anh Tuấn, with an introduction by celebrated Vietnamese novelist Bảo Ninh, the first American-written war novel published in Vietnam.

 His third novel, Cooler by the Lake (1992), is a comic story about Chicago.
 A petty thief gets into awful trouble when he attempts to return to its owner a wallet with eight $100 bills in it.
 Thematically lighter than his first novels, it was less positively received.

 Heinemann's military experiences are documented in his book, Black Virgin Mountain (2005), a memoir.
 It chronicles his several returns to Vietnam and his personal and political views concerning the country and the war.
 He often referred to his two war novels and the memoir as an accidental trilogy.

 Heinemann's short stories and non-fiction have appeared in Atlantic Monthly, GRAPHIS, Harper's, Penthouse, Playboy, and Tri-Quarterly magazines, as well as Van Nghe, the Vietnam Writers Association Journal of Arts and Letters in Ha Noi, and numerous anthologies including The Other Side of Heaven, Writing Between the Lines, Vietnam Anthology, Best of the Tri-Quarterly, Lesebuch der wilden Männer, The Vintage Book of War Stories, Veterans of War, Veterans of Peace (edited by Maxine Hong Kingston), and most recently in Humor Me, edited by Ian Frazier.

 His work has been translated into Dutch, German, French, Spanish, and Vietnamese.